mwwojcik/airline-reservation-system/readme.md

 **Special offers**

 The Marketing Department sends information about special offers prepared for customers.
-The selection of users to whom the offer goes, is carried out in a separate software.
-It is based on user activity reports.
+After entering the offer, it is published by email.

 **Reporting system**

 Reporting Department collects all activity events.
-They allow to recreate the entire activity history for each user.
+They allow to recreate the entire activity history for each user.Each user can request to prepare such a report.

 ## Domain exploration